Banks still struggling to make money in the bond market

 Even at banks where FICC trading held up in the third quarter, the outlook isn’t rosy.
 Deutsche Bank’s FICC revenue rose 20 percent, but it is exiting some products, including “market making in uncleared Credit Default Swaps, certain legacy rates products and agency residential mortgage-backed securities.”

-Germany’s biggest lender recorded a 6 billion-euro loss in the quarter, scrapped its dividend for the first timer and said it would axe 15,000 jobs.
+Germany’s biggest lender recorded a 6 billion-euro loss in the quarter, scrapped its dividend for the first timer and said it would ax 15,000 jobs.

 Credit Suisse said it will shed 1,600 jobs in Switzerland over the next three years and cut investment banking staff in London.
 It will also reduce activities in its “macro” business - effectively FICC trading - by the end of this year.